Subsurface Environmental Remediation

-Environmental remediation services are directed to reduce the extent of contamination to soil and/or groundwater.
-Remediation projects can include various scopes of work, generally depending on: the historical and current land use; urgency for cleanup; known chemical(s) of concern; matrix of contamination; peak concentrations of contaminants; lateral and vertical extent of the contamination plume; and more.
-Geo Forward, Inc. offers a variety of environmental remediation services to meet the requirements of clients, regulatory agencies, property owners and other involved parties.
-Updated October 18, 2019.
+Subsurface environmental remediation services aim to reduce the extent of contamination to soil, soil-gas, and groundwater.
+Remediation projects can include various scopes of clean-up.
+In general, the scopes depend on the urgency for cleanup action, the known chemicals of concern, and the matrix of contamination.
+Moreover, the level of pollution, as well as the lateral and vertical extent of contamination play a significant role in the remediation methodology to apply.
+Geo Forward offers a variety of environmental remediation services to meet the requirements of clients, regulatory agencies, and property owners.

 Getting Into the Remedial Phase